-Sprint reportedly set to yank iDEN devices from its shelves on April 15thAlex Wagner - Deputy Managing Editor, News Desk
+Sprint reportedly set to yank iDEN devices from its shelves on April 15thAlex Wagner - Editorial Director of News and Content

 Sprint has said in the past that it'll be giving its iDEN push-to-talk network the axe as part of its Network Vision project, replacing it with the new Sprint Direct Connect service that launched late last year.
 The process of putting an end to iDEN will reportedly take another step this weekend, as a source speaking to TechnoBuffalo claims that Sprint will soon be pulling all its postpaid iDEN devices from its retail locations on April 15th.